Realization of "ER=EPR": Bekenstein-Hawking Entropy of wormhole as Entanglement Entropy

 In addition to $S_{\mathrm{disj}}\left(A:B\right)$ addressed in the preceding section, referring to Fig. \ref{fig:EE_in_TFD}, let us consider the entanglement between the disconnected segments $C$ and $D$, which separate $A$ and $B$ at $t=0$ slice.

 As shown in \cite{Jiang:2024ijx,Jiang:2025dir}, one gets

-Referring to Figure \ref{fig:quotient}, in the bulk geometry, $S_{\mathrm{disj}}\left(C:D\right)$ admits two distinct interpretations: \begin{itemize} \item \textbf{Entanglement Wedge Interpretation:} It is widely accepted that the spacetime subregion associated with the entanglement between $C$ and $D$ is the entanglement wedge \cite{Czech:2012bh,Wall:2012uf,Headrick:2014cta}, and $S_{\mathrm{disj}}\left(C:D\right)=E_W$, the purple geodesic, referred as EWCS \cite{Jiang:2024ijx,Takayanagi:2017knl}. \item \textbf{Wormhole Interpretation:} In the context of wormhole geometry, it is well-established that a two-sided wormhole can be constructed by identifying two cyan geodesics \cite{Brill:1998pr}.
+Referring to Figure \ref{fig:quotient}, in the bulk geometry, $S_{\mathrm{disj}}\left(C:D\right)$ admits two distinct interpretations: \begin{itemize} \item \textbf{Entanglement Wedge Interpretation:} The map is the standard conformal map from the thermal cylinder to the complex plane.
+Writing \(w=x+i\tau\) with \(\tau\sim\tau+\beta\), the exponential map

+maps the Euclidean thermal cylinder to the punctured complex plane.
+After including the point \(z=\infty\), the plane is conformally compactified to a Riemann sphere; equivalently, on a constant time slice the spatial line is compactified to a circle.
+Under this compactification the intervals \(C\) and \(D\) become two boundary intervals on the circle.
+Their entanglement wedge is the bulk region bounded by the corresponding RT geodesics, as shown in the left panel of Fig.~7, and the minimal geodesic connecting these two RT geodesics is the EWCS.
+It is widely accepted that the spacetime subregion associated with the entanglement between $C$ and $D$ is the entanglement wedge \cite{Czech:2012bh,Wall:2012uf,Headrick:2014cta}, and $S_{\mathrm{disj}}\left(C:D\right)=E_W$, the purple geodesic, referred as EWCS \cite{Jiang:2024ijx,Takayanagi:2017knl}. \item \textbf{Wormhole Interpretation:} In the context of wormhole geometry, it is well-established that a two-sided wormhole can be constructed by identifying two cyan geodesics \cite{Brill:1998pr}.
 The minimal surface connecting these cyan geodesics corresponds to the horizon area of the wormhole \cite{Bao:2018fso}. \end{itemize} These two interpretations indicate that the EWCS is equal to the horizon area of the wormhole.
 More importantly, the entanglement entropy $S_{\mathrm{disj}}\left(C:D\right)$ equals the Bekenstein-Hawking entropy of the wormhole.

-However, previous studies lack a proper configuration to rigorously verify this equivalence.
+However, previous studies lack a proper configuration to verify this equivalence.
 Let us now use our results to address this agreement.
 By setting $a_{L}=a_{R}=a$ and $b_{L}=b_{R}=b$, the entanglement entropy $S_{\text{disj}}(C:D)$ simplifies to a thermal entropy,